-- Blades, Heavy: ankus, chakram, cutlass, double, double chicken saber, double walking stick katana, dueling sword, elven curve blade, estoc, falcata, falchion, flambard, greatsword, great terbutje, greatsword, katana, khopesh, klar, knight sword, longsword, nine-ring broadsword, nodachi, rhoka sword, sawtooth sabre, scimitar, scythe, seven-branched sword, shotel, sickle-sword, switchscythe, temple sword, terbutje, and two-bladed sword.
+- Blades, Heavy: ankus, buster sword, chakram, double chicken saber, double cutlass, double walking stick katana, dueling sword, elven curve blade, estoc, falcata, falchion, flambard, greatsword, great terbutje, greatsword, katana, khopesh, klar, knight sword, longsword, nine-ring broadsword, nodachi, rhoka sword, sawtooth sabre, scimitar, scythe, seven-branched sword, shotel, sickle-sword, switchscythe, temple sword, terbutje, and two-bladed sword.

 This ability replaces warleader, improved warleader, and master warleader.

 Pressure Release (Su)

 At 4th level, the swordsman can unleash built up energy in his sword to enhance his swordskills.
 When he uses a swordskill, as a free action, he can lower the rounds of the enhancement applied from his Sword Pressure ability for an added effect, enhancing his swordskill.
 Any effect can only be applied once, but multiple effects can be applied as long as the sword has the rounds left.
 This can only be done once per enhancement.
 This ability can only be used once per activation of sword pressure.

 - Increase range by 10 feet for 3 rounds of enhancement.